Mrs. Potvin – 5th Grade

 Office Hours: Tuesday 7:45-8:10am (ELA Grades 4 and 5)

 Reading– The students will be working on comprehension and fluency skills, phonics and oral reading.
-They will be reading informational text, realistic fiction and learn more about poetry.
+They will be reading informational text, and learn more about poetry.
+Skills- text features, main idea and details, and compare and contrast.

-Language– We will continue to study the parts of speech; verb tenses, irregular verbs, pronouns, prepositions and direct objects.
-We will also be diagramming sentences is a visual way to show how a sentence is organized.
+Language– We will continue to study the parts of speech; verb tenses, irregular verbs, prepositions, and conjunctions.
+We will be learning about commas, semicolons, punctuation and quotation marks used in dialogue.

 Email: erenner@saintstansschool.org